Introduction

 Above function will return list of two dataframes containing pathway scores based on hypergeometric and binomial test respectively.
 After conversion of scRNA-seq and scATAC-seq into pathway scores, user can perform number of downstream analysis to get biologically useful insights which are discussed in below sections.

-In a similar way, we can tranform mouse single cell ATAC-seq profiles into pathway scores using mouse global accessibility scores.
+In a similar way, we can tranform mouse single cell ATAC-seq profiles using mouse global accessibility scores.

 Pseudo temporal ordering